-Welcome to the second post in our new blog series, Ask an Engineer, in which we talk directly to our engineering team about their work at Azumo and what’s next in display tech.
+In our blog series, Ask an Engineer, we talk directly to our engineering team about their work at Azumo and what’s next in display tech.

 Below, Eric shares what engineers need to know about lighting in automotive projects and some exciting new use cases for Azumo tech in the auto industry.